nsriram/lambda-the-terraform-way/docs/08-integrate-with-s3.md

 ```

 ##### (2.2) AWS SDK Dependency
 Node module `aws-sdk` is not required explicitly on lambda instances.
-It is available in those by default.
+It is available in the lambda environment by default.

 ##### (2.3) Bundle the source
 Let's bundle the lambda source using the following command (or) the script `bundle-lambda.sh` in `samples/08/`.
 Run these